mhill10/SalonSolutions/src/ProjectPlan.md

     Create class uml diagram
     Prepare for Week 5 peer design/code review
-    Create the template for all jsps using bootstrap or materialize Weekly journal entry
+    Create the template for all jsps using bootstrap or materialize

+Week 6

+    Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

+Week 7

+    Review and incorporate any feedback from Checkpoint 2.

+Week 8

+    Weekly journal entry (Time Log)
+    Set up authentication locally
+    Set up authentication on AWS
+    Add the Services, Retail Products, and User Appointments Tables, populate with data, (test, dev and prod dbs) Create db on AWS
+    Deploy to AWS for first time
+    Add the user entity (test, dev and prod dbs) Realize that these daos are repetitive.
+Refactor into a generic dao!
+    Add update and delete functionality in jsp for user and role Build the trail search jsp
+    Build the trail add/update/delete jsp
+    Integration with google login/instagram login api
      Add the role table
         Add the role entity
         Create the role dao
         Create the role dao unit tests
         Add a jsp to display user and role
         Add jsp to add a user

-Week 6

-    Create db on AWS
-    Deploy to AWS for first time
-    Weekly journal entry
-    Create trail table
-    Add the trail entity (test, dev and prod dbs) Realize that these daos are repetitive.
-Refactor into a generic dao!
-    Add update and delete functionality in jsp for user and role Build the trail search jsp
-    Build the trail add/update/delete jsp
-    Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

-Week 7

-    Weekly journal entry
-    Set up authentication locally
-    Set up authentication on AWS
-    Add the Trail Type and Grooming Tables, populate with data, (test, dev and prod dbs) Create the Trail Type and Grooming entities
-    Update Trail and Trail report to use trail type and grooming Update Trail and Trail report tests to be sure they work with the new relationships Review and incorporate any feedback from Checkpoint 2.

-Week 8

-    Weekly journal entry
-    Integration with google maps api
-    Create trail report table (test, dev and prod dbs) Add the trail report entity
+    Create appointment report table (test, dev and prod dbs) Add the invoice report entity
-    Create the trail report dao
+    Create the appointment report dao
-    Create the trail report dao unit tests
+    Create the appointment report dao unit tests
-    Build the trail report search jsp
+    Build the appointment report search jsp
-    Build the trail report crud jsps
+    Build the appointment report crud jsps
-    Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

-Week 9

-    Weekly journal entry
-    Integration with weather service and/or snow depth data Review and incorporate feedback from Checkpoint 3.
-    Carefully review code for standards and best practices - use a code quality tool?

-Week 8

-    Weekly journal entry
      Implement paging of search results
         Code review
+    Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 Week 9

     Weekly journal entry
+    Review and incorporate feedback from Checkpoint 3.
+    Carefully review code for standards and best practices - use a code quality tool!
         Add password reset/reminder functionality

 Week 10